-- Have ideas and/or questions about preferred courses you wish to discuss ready for the confirmation session.
+- Year 9 and 10 students must make an appointment for you and a parent to attend a Course Confirmation Interview.
+Year 11 students are welcome to, but not required to, attend an interview.
+The appointment can be online or in person.
+Information will be sent out with Term 2 reports or early in Term 3. - Read this booklet and other resources carefully and have discussions at home and with others about your course and career pathways.
+Consult resources such as those listed on page 95 and speak to yourteachers about possible options and pathways. - Have ideas and/or questions about preferred courses you wish to discuss ready for the confirmation session.
 Make sure you are planning a course that you are interested in and have aptitude for.
 Do not be unduly influenced by the aspirations others have for you.
-Stay true to your dreams, aspirations and capabilities. - Always have a Plan B. - Year 9 and 10 students, must complete the Course Planning Passport found at the back of the Handbook and have this ready to discuss at the course confirmation session. - In pencil, fill out the course planning table at the back of this booklet.
-This should also be ready to discuss at the course confirmation session. - Attend the confirmation session. - Make a decision about your course for 2021 including the additional preferences.
+Stay true to your dreams, aspirations and capabilities. - Always have a Plan B. - Year 9 and 10 students must complete the Course Planning Passport found at the back of the Handbook and have this ready to discuss at the Course Confirmation session. - In pencil, fill out the course planning table at the back of this booklet.
+This should also be ready to discuss at the Course Confirmation session. - Attend the confirmation session. - Make a decision about your course for 2023 including the additional preferences.
 Be decisive.
 Major school decisions, like staffing and curriculum offerings, are made based on student selections.
-It is not possible for the school to plan effectively if repeated changes are made to choices. - Log on and complete the course selections as per the instructions over the page by the due date Thursday August 13, 2020. - Follow the timeline outlined on the back of the booklet.
+It is not possible for the school to plan effectively if repeated changes are made to choices. - Log on and complete the course selections as per the instructions over the page by the due date Thursday August 11, 2022. - Follow the timeline outlined on the back of the booklet.
 We stand firm on our decision not to discuss courses in the interim periods between specified dates.
 We need this time to make decisions and work on planning for the coming year.